sgtsquiggs/clean-swift-templates/README.md

-# Clean-swift templates
+# Clean Swift templates ([Tailor](https://github.com/sleekbyte/tailor) compliant)

-This is a modification of Clean Swift Templates (http://clean-swift.com) made by HELM (www.helm.cat)
+This is a modification of a modification of Raymond Law's [Clean Swift](http://clean-swift.com) templates.

+The original modifications were made by [HELM](www.helm.cat).

 To learn more about Clean Swift and the VIP cycle, read: